chain4travel/camino-docs/docs/developer/guides/query-kyc-state-on-c-chain.md

 ---
 sidebar_position: 45
-title: Query KYC State on C-Chain
+title: Query KYC/KYB States on C-Chain
-description: This document describes how to use Remix IDE to query KYC State of an address on C-Chain
+description: This document describes how to use Remix IDE to query KYC/KYB States of an address on C-Chain
 ---

-# How to Query KYC State on C-Chain
+# How to Query KYC/KYB States on C-Chain

-This document provides a guide on how to use [Remix IDE](https://remix.ethereum.org/) to query the KYC state of an address on C-Chain.
+This document provides a guide on how to use [Remix IDE](https://remix.ethereum.org/) to query the KYC/KYB States of an address on C-Chain.
 Follow the steps below to accomplish this.

 ## Prerequisites